Preparing Your Home to Sell

 3. Things to give away.

-Pack up things that you are keeping but are not in use.
+Pack up things that are not in use.
 Then when you do move, it will be one less box to pack.
-In basements and garages, these places are often used for storage, but it is important to show that there is room for “stuff”.
+Basements and garages are often used for storage, but it’s important to show there is still more room for “stuff.”
 Try to keep items all together and not scattered around.
-Think Space!
-Clear counter tops, clear off the fridge, organize closets and remove clothes.
-Use “plugs ins” or some sort of fragrance, but nothing too strong or with a “cologne” smell.
-People are very opinionated about smells.
-So, it is important to remove any unpleasant odors.
-Refresh with Febreeze or other fresh scent sprays right before a showing.
+Think space!
+Clear counters, the refrigerator, organize closets, and remove clothes.

 3. Restore (rooms to their original intended functions)